 Brownfields redevelopment benefits the community by reducing environmental hazards, creating new business opportunities, increasing tax revenue, and restoring blighted areas to productive use.
 Brownfields may be located near potential markets and labor, and their redevelopment may be less expensive than developing previously undeveloped land because roads and infrastructure are already in place.

-Cities, towns, counties and non-profit organizations may apply to ADEQ for their sites to be part of the Brownfields Assistance Program.
-The program provides financial and technical assistance for Phase I and Phase II environmental site assessments, lead and asbestos surveys or cleanup activities.
+Cities, towns, counties and non-profit organizations may apply for funding from ADEQ’s Brownfields Assistance Program.
+Each fiscal year (July 1 through June 30) the Environmental Protection Agency (EPA) provides funding under a State Response Grant for Phase I and Phase II environmental site assessments or cleanup activities.
 An environmental assessment will provide the applicant with a final report that:

 Site eligibility requirements include:

-ADEQ is now accepting applications for FY14 which begins July 1, 2013.
-Apply by June for the best chance to receive funding.
+ADEQ is now accepting applications for fiscal year 2017 which begins July 1, 2016.
+Apply now for the best chance to receive funding by doing the following:

-Step 1: Call ADEQ to discuss your site and grant eligibility, and then submit a written request for funding and your Brownfields State Response Grant Application.
+Step 1: Call ADEQ’s Brownfields Coordinator to discuss your site and grant eligibility, and then submit a DRAFT written Request for Funding letter for review.
+The required components for the letter are listed on the Brownfields State Response Grant Application.
 (ADEQ will assist you through each step of the process).

-Step 2: After receiving U.S. EPA project approval, ADEQ will prepare the Brownfields Governmental Service Contract to be signed by both ADEQ and applicant's official representative.
+Step 3: After receiving project approval from EPA, ADEQ will prepare the Brownfields Governmental Service Contract to be signed by both ADEQ and the applicant's official representative.

-Step 3: When the funding has been awarded, ADEQ goes through the process of hiring a contractor to begin the assessment work which is conducted under U.S. EPA: Brownfields and Land Revitalization: All Appropriate Inquiries (AAI) and oversees Phase I and/or Phase II activities.
+Step 4: When an assessment grant is awarded, ADEQ goes through the process of hiring a contractor to begin the assessment work which is conducted under the U.S. EPA: Brownfields and Land Revitalization: All Appropriate Inquiries (AAI).
+We also oversee all Phase I and/or Phase II activities.

-To request a list of all Voluntary Remediation Program and Brownfileds Grant sites, please contact Gwenn Ziegler, (602) 771-4177.
+Please contact the Brownfields Program or VRP with any questions.
+To request a list of all Voluntary Remediation Program and Brownfields Grant sites, contact the ADEQ Records Center at 602-771-4380.